Vitality: Religion

 In traditional cultures, the capacity for life is often directly equated with the soul or breath.
 This can be found in the Hindu concept prana, where vitality in the body derives from a subtle principle in the air and in food, as well as in Hebrew and ancient Greek texts.

 Jainism

 Vitality and DNA damage

-Low vitality or fatigue is a common complaint by older patients during their visits to a physician.
-Low vitality is increasingly seen as an early indicator of frailty and may reflect an underlying medical illness.
+Low vitality or fatigue is a common complaint by older patients. and may reflect an underlying medical illness.
 Vitality level was measured in 2,487 Copenhagen patients using a standardized, subjective, self-reported vitality scale and was found to be inversely related to DNA damage (as measured in peripheral blood mononuclear cells).
-DNA damage is indicative of cellular disfunction.
+DNA damage indicates cellular disfunction.